seanaujong/ID_iot/README.md

 # Operational Constraints

-Must be able to identify new devices being added to the networkMust be able to identify different types of medical devices.
-Must be able to characterize these devices by SBOMs and/or network features.
+1. Must be able to identify new devices being added to the network
+2. Must be able to identify different types of medical devices.
+3. Must be able to characterize these devices by SBOMs and/or network features.